The Technological Invasion in Cannabis Cultivation

 High tech has found its way into the marijuana industry from seed through distribution.
 Below are three interesting publicly traded companies and information on how they’re benefiting from technology.

-Corporate farming of any kind is high tech, and cannabis is having its own set of demands and challenges, whether it is indoor or outdoor.
+Corporate farming of any kind relies on high tech, and cannabis is having its own set of demands and challenges, whether it is indoor or outdoor.
 Cannabis companies are increasing their reliance on data science and high-tech solutions like artificial intelligence to survive and improve success.
 With automated processes and machine-controlled methods, cannabis production is keeping up with the exponential growth that is set to reach new heights.

 Will Federal Law Regarding Cannabis be Changed?